NavalKishor85/rock-paper-scissors-game/README.md

   - `Exit` or `E` (to quit)
   - `Help` or `H` (to view instructions)
   - `Leaderboard` or `L` (to view scoreboard)
-- Tracks total user wins, computer wins, and your best win streak
+- Tracks your total wins, computer wins, and the best win streak
-- Scoreboard and help available at any time
+- Scoreboard and help are available at any time
 - Input is case-insensitive and ignores extra spaces

 ## How to Play